ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaasplugin_install.md

 ### On Linux:
 {: #dbaas_cli_linux}

 1. Most Linux distributions have Python and Pip preinstalled.
-If yours does not, use these commands to install them (using Python 3.6 as an example):
+If yours does not, use these commands to install them (using the Ubuntu distribution as an example):

    ```
-   sudo apt-get install python python3.6 python-dev
+   sudo apt-get install python3 python3-dev
    sudo apt-get install python3-pip
    ```
    {: codeblock}